growingpenguin/growingpenguin.github.io/_posts/2024-01-23-Driving_TurtleBot_via_ROS messages.md

 **On Playback Tick Node**: <br/>
 <picture> <br/>
 Producing a tick when simulation is “Playing”. <br/>
-Nodes that receives ticks from this node will execute their compute functions every simulation step.
+Nodes that receives ticks from this node will execute their compute functions every simulation step.<br/>
 **ROS Subscribe Twist Node**: <br/>
 <picture> <br/>
 Subscribing to a Twist message <br/>